nickassafkirk/hygge_houseplants/README.md

 The second core goal for this project was to enable site administrators to have to key functionalities to view, add, edit and delete products and other site content.

-For future development phases of this project, the main focus will be to add additional functionality for returning users and creating an admin panel where site admins can update site infiramtion in bulk.
+For future development phases of this project, the main focus will be to add additional functionality for returning users and creating an admin panel where site admins can update site information in bulk and manage received order fulfillment.

 #### Features to be added:

-1. While the project has been built to handle product quantities and inventory control, at present the application has not been set up to update the product quantity in the databse once a successful order has been placed.
-While great care has been taken to ensure product are not over sold up until checkout, I chose not to reduce the quantity of an item in teh database while this is still a educational project, so that people can test the site without everything becoming sold out.
+1. While the project has been built to handle product quantities and inventory control, at present the application has not been set up to update the product quantity in the database once a successful order has been placed.
+While great care has been taken to ensure products are not over sold up until checkout, I chose not to reduce the quantity of an item in the database after checkout has completed.
+My rational was that while this is still a educational project people can test the site without everything becoming sold out.

-1. Improved frond form validation to be added.
+1. Improved frontend form validation to be added.
 I'd like to add dynamic helper texts and error messages on all site forms to provide a better user experience when things go wrong.
 Unfortunately it was not possible to roll these features out due to the time limits for this project.

 1. Add a blog section with basic text editing functionality for the main post text area.